Calender 2

 To address this, we can use a more flexible and standard solution: the Line Sweep algorithm.
 This approach is common for interval-related problems and can easily handle changes, such as checking for four or more overlapping bookings.

 The Line Sweep algorithm works by marking when bookings start and end.
-For each booking (start, end)
+For each booking (start, end), we mark the start point by increasing its count by 1 (indicating a booking begins), and we mark the end point by decreasing its count by 1

 (indicating a booking ends).
 These marks are stored in a map, which